 Fundraising Auctioneer guru Tom DiNardo appears on television occasionally and is quoted in the New York Times from time to time.
-Tom DiNardo is one of the many fundraising auctioneers who comprises DiNardo & Lord Auctioneers.
+Tom DiNardo is one of the many fundraising auctioneers who comprises DiNardo & Lord Auctioneers charity auctions service.
 Charity auctioneer DiNardo was first quoted by The New York Times in 2011.
 The article appeared in the Business Day, Special Section: Wealth.
 Tom DiNardo said,”The article For Charity, Bidding for Access to Stars – Even a Hug was a real boost to our company and also personally to my morale as the nation was deep in the throws of The Recession.
 The recession had definitely impacted my business, but thankfully our nonprofit fundraising clients were still benefiting from our services”.
 Since that time Tom has been quoted in the New York Times not only as one of the nation’s leading benefit auctioneers and fundraising auctioneers, but also as wine appraiser, wine expert, counterfeit wine identification specialist, and sommelier (wine expert).
 His charity auctioneer career has spanned nearly three decades.

 Over the years Tom DiNardo, founder of DiNardo & Lord Auctioneers, has been mentioned in various media outlets.
 “I believe the first time I was quoted in the media was in 2005.
 That’s when our company began receiving national notice and attention was being paid to what we were doing” states DiNardo.
 Since that time Tom has provided quotes for various newspapers and magazines, as well as providing interviews for television and radio programs.
 As a charity auctions expert, he has also contributed to many news articles as well.